Pastoral Theology in Practice

 - Each post-residency project is designed to engage the student with their ministry context, applying what they have learned.

-- The Pastor as Preacher project actually asks students to engage with select members of the congregation in sermon analysis, using tools learned inside and outside the residency.
+- The Proclaiming the Word project asks students to engage with select members of the congregation in sermon analysis, using tools learned inside and outside the residency.

 - Tools like the RAVE Project are presented to students as resources to use in ministry contexts.